seanredmond/heniautos/guide/calendar-equations.md

 There is another inscription from the same year, [IG II³,1 353](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20353) (=IG II² 352) with equally certain equation **Tha 14 = IX 32**.
 This equation does have solutions, all for an intercalary year which we expect this year (330/29) to be astronomically:

-    > calendar_equation.py -p 10 -e Tha 14 IX 32
+    > calendar_equation -p 10 -e Tha 14 IX 32
     Tha 14 (12+) =   IX 32 =  DOY 338 (I) [FFFFFHHHHHH, LLSSSSSS]
     Tha 14 (12+) =   IX 32 =  DOY 339 (I) [FFFFFFHHHHH, LLLSSSSS]
     Tha 14 (12+) =   IX 32 =  DOY 340 (I) [FFFFFFFHHHH, LLLLSSSS]

-The festival dates, Tha 11 and Tha 14, are only three days apart while the prytany dates, IX 11 and IX 32, are 13 days apart.
+The festival dates Tha 11 and Tha 14 are only three days apart while the prytany dates IX 11 and IX 32 are 13 days apart.
 This has led to many hypotheses of errors on the part of the inscriber in IG II³,1 352 (Meritt 1961, 91-94).
 There is another possibility, though.

 ### Triple Dating